eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 These extensions allow to implement a new Transport which depends on another one (called here as *low level transport*).
-The user can override the `sent()` function, preprocessing the outcomming buffer before calling the associated *low level transport*.
+The user can override the `sent()` function, pre-processing the out-coming buffer before calling the associated *low level transport*.
-Also, when a incomming buffer arrives to the *low level transport*, this one calls the overriden `receive()` function to allow to preprocess the buffer.
+Also, when a incoming buffer arrives to the *low level transport*, this one calls the overridden `receive()` function to allow to pre-process the buffer.

 ChainingTransportDescriptor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Implementing :class:`ChainingTransportDescriptor` allows to configure the new Transport and set the *low level transport* in which depends on.
-The associated *low level transport* can be any transport which inherates from :class:`TransportInterface` (including another :class:`ChainingTransport`).
+The associated *low level transport* can be any transport which inherits from :class:`TransportInterface` (including another :class:`ChainingTransport`).